 - Call the YWCA Rape Crisis Hotline at 408-287-3000.
 Counselors on the hot line are specifically trained to help rape victims and to offer support and information about legal, medical, and mental health resources.

 - Do what you can to preserve any evidence.
 Do not wash your face or hands, bathe, brush your teeth, drink, or eat, douche, or change clothes, if you can avoid it.
 If you must change your clothes, place each garment in a separate paper (not plastic) bag.
 You may not feel ready or able to make a decision about whether to report your rape, but if you preserve evidence now, you will have that option later.

 - It is best for any physical evidence to be collected immediately, ideally within the first 24 hours.

-- If you choose to contact Campus Safety Services, you may request that a campus advocate be available to support you throughout the next few days.
-Several women faculty and staff members have volunteered to be available 24 hours a day.
-Campus Safety Services will get in touch with an available volunteer and ask that she make contact with the survivor.
+- If you choose to contact Campus Safety Services or the Office of Student Life, you may request that a trained Campus Advocate be available to support you throughout the next few days.
+A number of faculty and staff members have volunteered to be available 24 hours a day.
+The Office of Student Life will get in touch with an available volunteer and ask that they make contact with the survivor.

 What to do over the next few days

 - Take care of yourself.
 Seek out the support of family and friends whom you feel safe with.
 Don’t be afraid to ask them for things you need (i.e., someone to sleep in the room with you, someone to walk with at night, someone to call and talk with, etc).

 - Talk to a counselor who understands the physical and emotional reactions that can follow a trauma such as rape/sexual assault.
 Trying to deal with trauma on your own can be very difficult and often prolongs the healing process.
 The Cowell Center's Counseling and Psychological Services (CAPS) is located by the tennis courts, near the Malley Center and Leavey Center.
 Their phone number is 408-554-4501.
 Extra support at this time is very important.